nus-comparch/looppoint/README.md

 # LoopPoint: Checkpoint-driven Sampled Simulation for Multi-threaded Applications (HPCA 2022)
 ## Abstract

+LoopPoint is a sampling methodology applicable to OpenMP-based multi-threaded applications.
-We provide a set of tools and the sources required to replicate the primary experiments demonstrated in the LoopPoint paper.
+Here, we provide a set of tools and the sources required to replicate the primary experiments demonstrated in the [LoopPoint paper](https://alenks.github.io/pdf/looppoint_hpca2022.pdf).
 The workflow comprises of three parts:
 1. profiling the application that enables multi-threaded sampling;
 1. sampled simulation of the selected regions;
 1. extrapolation of performance results, and plotting the key results.